Knowing what to do if something goes wrong

 - What happens once an adult has provided first aid treatment?

-- Share the What to do in an emergency (Purple card) with all adults
+- In all circumstances, the What to do in an emergency (purple card) should be followed.